-After the success of the event in 2013, Revesby Estate have kindly agreed to host the event for another year and the date has been set for Sunday the 7th of September, 2014.
+After the continued success of the event in 2013, Revesby Estate have kindly agreed to host the event for another year and the date has been set for Sunday the 7th of September, 2014.
+From 10am to 4pm.
 We look forward to seeing you all there.

 We are delighted to announce that this year the event will once again return to the beautiful setting of Revesby Estate with it's mature parkland and areas of woodland.
 Our thanks go to the estate for their continued assistance in hosting the event and to Peter and his team for all the work they put in to making the event so successful.
-This year we are also pleased to announce that Revesby Estate are our main sponsor.

 The event will still have the information about woodfuel with a stove supplier on hand to give advice and of course the firewood auction but we are widening the scope of the event to celebrate everything to do with trees and woodlands and provide a fun day out for all the family!

-This year we will run a timetable of events that will be publicised through the day, we have also arranged a tannoy system to let people know what is happening and when, so you never miss any of the action.
+There will be a timetable of events that will be publicised through the day via a tannoy system to let people know what is happening, when and where, so you never miss any of the action.

-New for this year are the guided tractor and trailer trips around the parkland.
+Running again this year are the guided tractor and trailer trips around the parkland.
 Chris Manning who is a local authortity on deer and author of a book on the deer parks of Lincolnshire will guide the deer themed trips and Chris Reynolds who works for the Forestry Commission in Lincolnshire and who was formerly curator of Bedgebury Pinetum in Kent will lead the tree themed tours.
 There will be a small charge for this activity to help cover the cost of running the event.

 All childrens activities will require supervision by an adult.

 The woodlands of Lincolnshire are a limited resource but with sustainable management they can provide people with jobs, refuges for threatened wildlife and a sustainable source of carbon neutral fuel for the future.
-We hope that the firewood fair continues to provide a step in the right direction.
+We hope that the Lincolnshire Wood Fair continues to provide a step in the right direction.

 A word about biosecurity - Lincolnshire's trees and woodlands are special and we want to try and protect them.
 We have heard much in the news over the last year concerning the dieback disease in ash trees called Chalara and we all need to do what we can to slow the spread of the disease.
 As part of this work all contractors that give demonstrations at our event clean vehicles down before coming to the event site if working in or near ash woodlands.